apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Russia’s Putin to visit North Korea in rare trip as anti-West alignment deepens**
+**Major heat wave to hit Midwest and East Coast, bringing heat alerts to 72 million**

-You can read more about it [here](https://www.cnn.com/2024/06/17/asia/north-korea-russia-putin-visit-intl-hnk/index.html).
+You can read more about it [here](https://www.nbcnews.com/news/weather/epic-heatwave-expand-midwest-east-coast-last-week-rcna157448).

 ## Requirements
 - Python 3.8